FvL69/AWS_CDK_Projects/multi-tier-architecture/documentation/project_documentation.md

 ## The AWS services:

-   ### 1. Attach ACL's with the appropriate subnets and create the appropriate rules needed.
+   ### 1. Attach ACL's to the appropriate subnets and create the appropriate rules needed.
    **Purpose:**
    - I have created one ACL for similar subnets in both AZ's, this reduces complexity and maintenance overhead and matches my architectures defence layers as intended.
    - Also is there less chance of misconfiguration when updating rules.
    - Ephemeral ports (1024-65535) rules added to cover the different types of clients that might initiate traffic to public-facing instances.
-I.e:
+E.g.:
      - Requests originating from Elastic Load Balancing use ports 1024-65535.
      - A NAT gateway uses ports 1024-65535.